nagadesakshi/tasty-project/README.md

 ## 💻 How to Run
 1. Clone the repository
 2. Open the folder
-3. Run `index.html` in your browser
+3. Run `index.html` in your browser  than show about pagae , menu page , contact page

 ---